daniel-molina/visualequation/README.md

 $ python3 -m pip --version

 should give the same valid output (the current last version of pip).

-If you are going to install from the sources, I recommend now to remove the package setuptools (if it is installed) of your distribution

-$ sudo apt-get remove python-setuptools

 ### Installing visualequation using pip